maths22/paramsync/README.md

       #     name - The arbitrary friendly name of the sync target.
 Only
       #       required if you wish to target specific sync targets using
       #       the `--target` CLI flag.
-      #     prefix - (required) The Consul KV prefix to synchronize to.
+      #     prefix - (required) The parameter store prefix to synchronize to.
       #     type - (default: "dir") The type of local file storage.
 Either
       #       'dir' to indicate a directory tree of files corresponding to
-      #       Consul keys; or 'file' to indicate a single YAML file with a
+      #       parameter store keys; or 'file' to indicate a single YAML file with a
       #       map of relative key paths to values.
-      #     datacenter - The Consul datacenter to synchronize to.
-If not
+      #     region - (required) The aws region to synchronize to
-      #       specified, the `datacenter` setting in the `consul` section
-      #       will be used.
-If that is also not specified, the sync will
-      #       happen with the local datacenter of the Consul agent.
       #     path - (required) The relative filesystem path to either the
       #       directory containing the files with content to synchronize
-      #       to Consul if this sync target has type=dir, or the local file
+      #       to parameter store if this sync target has type=dir, or the local file
       #       containing a hash of remote keys if this sync target has
       #       type=file.
 This path is calculated relative to the directory
       #       containing the configuration file.
-      #     token_source - An alternative token source other than the
-      #       default.
-Potential values are the same as for the
-      #       consul.token_source config value: 'none', 'env', 'vault',
-      #       or 'vault.<label>'.
+      #     account - (account) The account from the ssm block to use
       #     delete - Whether or not to delete remote keys that do not exist
       #       in the local filesystem.
 This inherits the setting from the
       #       `paramsync` section, or if not specified, defaults to `false`.
       #     chomp - Whether or not to chomp a single newline character off
-      #       the contents of local files before synchronizing to Consul.
+      #       the contents of local files before synchronizing to parameter store.
       #       This inherits the setting from the `paramsync` section, or if
       #       not specified, defaults to `true`.
-      #     exclude - An array of Consul KV paths to exclude from the
+      #     exclude - An array of parameter store paths to exclude from the
       #       sync process.
 These exclusions will be noted in output if the
       #       verbose mode is in effect, otherwise they will be silently
       #       ignored.
 At this time there is no provision for specifying